Šime Žužul

-Šime Žužul (born 10 January 1996) is a Croatian footballer currently playing as a forward for Hibernians of the Maltese Premier League.
+Šime Žužul (born 10 January 1996) is a Croatian footballer playing as a forward.

 Club career

 Balestier Khalsa

 Žužul signed for the Tigers for the 2019 Singapore Premier League. Žužul's first season in Singapore saw his team finish as the wooden spoonist of the league but on a personal level, it was a good one for the Croatian who scored 9 goals in 17 league game.

 He played for 3 seasons with the tigers and scored a total of 31 goals in 52 matches.

 Geylang International

 Žužul signed for Geylang International ahead of the 2022 season, replacing Moresche who left for Central Coast Mariners.
 He was named in the 2021 Singapore Premier League Team of the Year.

 Lokomotiv Tashkent

 After 4 years in Singapore, Žužul joined Uzbekistan club, Lokomotiv Tashkent on 4 January 2023.
 On 16 March 2023, he scored his first goal for the club scoring a brace on his debut against Andijon-SGS.